PaloAltoNetworks/iron-skillet/docs/panos_template_guide.rst

     + Update schedule settings

-        * Turn on all telemetry settings
         * Check every 30 minutes for new threat signatures
         * Hourly checks for new AV signatures
-        * Check every minute for new Wildfire signatures
+        * Check realtime for new Wildfire signatures
         * Recommended time delays and thresholds for checks and installs
-        * Check for GlobalProtect datafile and clientless vpn updates

     + Use SNMPv3